 We set out from Nairobi at about 7:30 am for a trip to Castle Forest Lodge, where we would spend the weekend camping and hiking.
-The 2.5 hour-long drive to get there was smooth and on well-tarmacked roads up until the Castle Station gate, where we drove on dirt roads to get to the lodge.
+The 2.5-hour-long drive to get there was smooth and on well-tarmacked roads until the Castle Station gate, where we drove on dirt roads to get to the lodge.

 As we drew nearer to our destination, clear cloudless skies gave us a glimpse of Mount Kenya standing majestically on the horizon.
 One of our travel goals in the nearest future is to hike this mountain but for the weekend, we were content with smaller hikes around the lodge and in the forest.

 Castle Forest Lodge: A Birdwatcher’s Paradise…